Thaeimos/aws-terraform/README.md

     - Healthcheck separated endpoint for target group.
     - Variable substitution using placeholders.
     - Use AWS Secrets Manager to put sensitive data in the templates and in the task.
+    - Internal repo for Xray to be able to be deployed in internal subnets, given no route to the exterior.

 - External endpoint of type "application" for exposing the 3 tier web stack.